harness/developer-hub/docs/platform/7_Connectors/add-a-kubernetes-cluster-connector.md

 ### Review: Use the platform-agnostic Kubernetes Cluster Connector to connect to EKS

-Harness does not have an out of the box connector for Elastic Kubernetes Service (Amazon EKS).

-If you want to connect Harness to Amazon EKS, use the platform-agnostic Kubernetes Cluster Connector discussed in this topic.
+If you want to connect Harness to Amazon EKS, you use the platform-agnostic Kubernetes Cluster Connector discussed in this topic or an [Elastic Kubernetes Service (EKS)](/docs/platform/Connectors/ref-cloud-providers/aws-connector-settings-reference#connect-to-eks) cloud connector.

 Do not use an [AWS Connector](add-aws-connector.md).